 There are many commonly asked questions when it comes to delta-9.
 If you ever have any more questions, don’t be afraid to reach out and ask.

 Delta-9 does have an ability to produce high psychoactive effects in high doses.
 Delta-9 is considered to be more potent when compared to Delta-8.
 When using any delta-9 products, you will need to start with a low dose and work your way up to a higher dose.
 It is vital to understand your body’s tolerance levels.

 How you consume the products will also depend on how you feel.
 Smoked THC products go straight into your lungs and you tend to feel the effects a little faster.

 The different ways that a product affects you is also dependent on how much you consume and whether you have consumed it on a full or empty stomach.

 The legality of delta-9 is dependent on the laws of each state.
-Federal laws still prohibit the use of delta 9 THC.
+Delta 9 THC is not federally legal, yet.
+It is therefor on the federal list of controlled substances.
 While the laws at a federal level are murky at best, the regulations on a state level change constantly.

 It is important to check legality within your state regularly.
 The good thing is that many states have legalized THC for medical use.
 A medical marijuana card should be sought after, if this interests you.

 Some cannabis users have no adverse side effects, but some have reported increased anxiety or paranoia.
 Delta-9THC may not be right for you.
 Always test it out and see how your body responds to the compound.